Youth Counselling In Singapore For Issues Faced By Teens

 Our counselling for youth begins with helping them identify the fears in their lives by gaining insight into the individual’s struggles.
 This could be in the form of exploring the comments they have received from significant people in their lives, such as their parents, teachers, tuition teachers, and peers, or delving deep into analysing the individual’s attitudes, beliefs, and behaviours.
 These negative beliefs and past hurts may be difficult to erase as they have been ingrained in the subconscious mind.
 Specialised therapeutic techniques during our youth counselling sessions such as EMDR, Schema and Inner Child dialogue can help resolve them.

 With Emotional Wellness’ youth counselling services, you will learn to enjoy the journey of being a teen and not let these negative issues overtake your life.
 You will learn to drop your past shame, guilt, regret, future anticipation, fears, doubts and inadequacies.
-Our Singapore certified counsellor and psychotherapist is experienced in counselling for youths and has over 15 years of experience under her belt.
+Our certified counsellor and psychotherapist is experienced in counselling for youths and has over 15 years of experience under her belt.
+She is equipped with a suit of holistic therapeutic techniques to work on your issues to help you build resilience and confidence to face challenges in the future.

-Let your life be full of radiance, joy, confidence, freedom and boundless expressions of your creativity, inner beauty and strength with our youth counselling services in Singapore.
+Let your life be full of radiance, joy, positive enery, freedom and boundless expressions of your creativity, inner beauty and strength with our youth counselling services.

 The information, including but not limited to, text, graphics, images, video, and other material in this article are for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis or treatment.